strauchlab/two-state-stabilization/README.md

 	-6.1_flags
 	-6.2_combinatorial_design.sh

-These scripts need to be executed twice, once for generating the designed sequences and another time for running a control experiment.
-Since the selection process is done based on energetic differences, a control experiment is required to compare against a structure that has undergone the same relaxation as the designed sequence (but without sequence changes).
-For the control experiment the resfile used is called "resfile_control_pre".
-The PSSM file is the same as for the designed sequences.
+These scripts must be executed twice, once to generate the designed sequences and another time to run a control experiment.
+The control experiment is used as the reference energy since the selection process is based on energetic differences.
+This control will undergo the same relaxation process as the designed sequence but without sequence changes.
+The control resfile is called "resfile_control_pre".
+The PSSM file would be the same as for the designed sequences.

 Independent jobs can be run in parallel to increase the number of designs while reducing the waiting time.
 Remember to save the results in different folders to avoid overwriting previous results.